-Our research interests span the fields of visual perception, decision-making, and the generation of motor behaviour and involve the application of cognitive/psychophysical, neuropsychological and ectrophysiological techniques in human and non-human primates.
-We anticipate that in the long term this work will be useful to understand the basis of different motor disorders and develop brain machine interface systems that are only beginning to be exploited as engineering and brain sciences are starting to increasingly interface.
+Our research interests span the fields of visual perception, decision-making, and the generation of motor behaviour and involve the application of cognitive/psychophysical, neuropsychological and electrophysiological techniques in human and non-human primates.
+We anticipate that in the long term this work will be useful to understand the basis of different motor disorders and develop brain-machine interface systems that are only beginning to be exploited as engineering and brain sciences are starting to increasingly interface.

 PI : Prof.Aditya Murthy (Webpage)